mhamdan91/Spine_segmentation/README.md

 matched/unmatched number of elements is printed to the screen.
 - Data is preprocessed to make it compatible with the used model.
     - Input images channels are extended to 3 channels.
-    - Input images and masks are resized to 128x128.
+    - Input images and masks are resized to 224x224 to match MobileNetV2 acceptable input.
 - Data is split into training and validation sets.
 - DATASET API is used to build a data iterator to be fed to the model.
 - Model is compiled and summary is printed to the screen.